mateuslopes92/deployment-system/README.md

 `helm install metric-app ./metric-app --namespace apps` to install the app in the namespace app

 Then my app is running on kubernetes :)

+### 6 Setting up Jenkins Pipeline
+Created a Jenkinsfile to run tests and if pass deploy using Helm, and fails if something break

+### 7 Grafana integration
+I added Prometheus as a data source

+### 8 Docker
+i created the docker image with the command `docker build -t mateuslopes92/metric-app:latest .` then i pushed to the image `docker push mateuslopes92/metric-app:latest` and upgraded my nodejs application `helm upgrade metric-app ./metric-app --namespace apps`